jgallowa07/Spot-Detection/README.md

 will accurately annotate images by simply clicking on region of inters.
 Using cv2, the script writes out PASCAL-VOL style csv which gives a bounding box for each annotated synapse which has been clicked.
-These images are used both to quantify existing methods, as well as train and test our own.
+These images are used both to quantify existing methods, as well as test our own.

-TODO: Give example.
+TODO: We should make a script which can will allow the user to make a pixel map of a 32 X 32 image!
+This would be a much better way to quantify, no?

 ## DataPrep

+Conceptually, Dataprep is just a plethora of helpful function we use to simulate, train on, and transform data to accomplish the task of spot detection.

+* the transformation of
-Next we have Data prep scripts which contain functions that convert annotations from various sources such as PASCAL-VOL, JSON, and symquant output into `pixelmaps`.
+various file formats such as PASCAL-VOL, JSON, and symquant output into _pixelmaps_.
 These maps are simply binary, 2-dimensional `numpy ndarray`'s which have 1's labeling synapses and 0's for background.
-Given the medium of pixelmaps, we can do interesting things like compute co-localization and

 TODO: Give example

 ## DeepLearning

-TODO
+The DeepLearning Directory currently contains the network architecture, as well as script used for training / testing.

 ## tests

-This repository contains all nosetests which will be used to test ALL functions implimented in this repository.
-To run the unit tests simply type `python3 -m nose tests`
+This repository contains all `nosetests` which will be used to test ALL functions implemented in this repository.
+To run the unit tests, simply type `python3 -m nose tests`.

-## Data

-The data repository is split into 4 sub-directories.

-* **Empirical** - Contains raw confocal images in `.bmp` format
-* **Annotation** - Contains raw annotation files from all methods such as clicking, synquant, and nueral network output.
-* **Prepped Empirical** - This is for empirical images which may have been manipulated for neural network training input mostly.
-* **Prepped Annotation** - This is for pixelmaps to be used as targets for network training